anoma/namada-interface/specs/packages/examples.md

 The `@namada/types` package contains the [schema](https://github.com/anoma/namada-interface/tree/main/packages/types/src/tx/schema) necessary to serialize transaction data before submitting it with the SDK.
 This serialization is performed by the [@dao-xyz/borsh](https://github.com/dao-xyz/borsh-ts) package.
-To serialize these values, you need to provide the required properites as defined in [types.ts](https://github.com/anoma/namada-interface/blob/main/packages/types/src/tx/types.ts).
+To serialize these values, you need to provide the required properties as defined in [types.ts](https://github.com/anoma/namada-interface/blob/main/packages/types/src/tx/types.ts).
 Following is an example of how to serialize a `Transfer` transaction using `borsh-ts`:

 ```ts